newsolutionstech/Coursera-Getting-and-Cleaning-Data/peer_assessment/CodeBook.md

 Data transformation
 -------------------

-The raw data sets are processed with run_analisys.R script to create a tidy data set.
+The raw data sets are processed with run_analysis.R script to create a tidy data set.

 ### Merge training and test sets